-‘Brutal’ Animal Abuse: Dog’s Nose, Ears Ripped Off Purposefully, Humane Society Issues Reward For Information
+‘Brutal’ Animal Abuse: Dog’s Nose, Ears Ripped Off Purposely, Humane Society Issues Reward For Information

 According to the AKC website, Rottweilers are perfect for families.
 The breed has a loving personality and is usually reserved — even towards strangers.

 I’m a Rottweiler.
-Discover which #dog breed you are! ????
+Discover which #dog breed you are!????

 START QUIZ: https://t.co/Aq8fObi8Qi pic.twitter.com/Gg0BrTJPED